 When it comes to betting on sports, there are a lot of things you need to know.
-You need to do your research before the game starts and see what odds are available for the competing teams.
+You need to research before the game starts and see what odds are available for the competing teams.
 Some people like picking winners based on their gut feeling, while others prefer using statistics and past performances as their guide.
 We lean towards the latter rather than relying totally on our hunches.

 If you have the itch to bet on sports but don’t know where to start, read on to discover how to bet, learn about the different bets you can make, acquire some tips for beginners and more.

-How and Where to Place a Sports Bet
+How to Place a Sports Bet

 To place a sports wager, you can go down to your local high street bookies and place a bet physically, or attend an actual sporting event – for instance, a racecourse or greyhound stadium and place the bet or over the phone with your credit card.
 However, the most practical and convenient way for a sports bettor to bet nowadays is online.
-We will discuss the reasons why it is so advantageous to use an online gambling site to place your bets shortly, but convenience is one of the main factors.
+We will discuss why it is so advantageous to use an online gambling site to place your bets shortly, but convenience is one of the main factors.

-As a new player, all you need to do is create an account by adding your personal details and choosing a memorable username and a strong password.
-You will also need to provide proof of identity and proof of address for verification.
+As a new player, all you need to do is create an account by adding your details and choosing a memorable username and a strong password.
+You will also need to provide proof of identity and address for verification.
 If you want to place a sports bet from your iOS or Android device, you can easily download an app for either.

 Once you have provided your information, deposit some money to fund your account; you’ll find several payment methods available.
 Don’t forget to claim your welcome bonus, and you are good to go.
 All you need to do now is find the betting market you are interested in and place your first sports bet!

 But before signing up, read the rest of our sports betting guide – we don’t want you to lose money!
 You’ll learn about sports odds, the different types of bets and some valuable tips and betting skills.